-Here are five gluten-free bloggers that are always interesting and offer an unique view on the gluten-free lifestyle:
+Here are five gluten-free bloggers that are always interesting and offer an unique view on the GF lifestyle:

 1) The Gluten Dude – I first discovered the Gluten Dude when I landed on his rant on celebs going gluten-free (namely Channing Tatum) and how hard that makes things for people who have to be gluten-free due to celiac disease and gluten intolerance.
 It was a very honest and humorous article and I immediately bookmarked his site for future viewing.
 His articles are always full of emotion and cover a wide variety of topics important for gluten-free people to read and discuss.
 There is NO sugar coating on The Gluten Dude’s site; get ready for lots of in-your-face honesty!

 2) Seamaiden from Book of Yum – “Sea” is the creator of the popular “Adopt a Gluten Free Blogger” series, where gluten free bloggers choose another blogger who they admire and then cook one of their recipes and write a post on it.
 I have been following the Book of Yum for some time now, but I haven’t gotten around to participating in one.
 Soon, I hope.
 In addition to the the Adopt a GF Blogger series, she also blogs about her exotic travels and posts amazingly creative gluten-free recipes like this quinoa rice vegetable sushi recipe and arugula herb gnocchi.